agera-sdk/previous-version-2/README.md

 ### Gaming

-Rialight supports an API based on the Entity-Component-System pattern, which is essential for game developers, with support for physics.
+Rialight supports a gaming API based on the Entity-Component-System pattern, which is essential for game developers, with support for physics.

 The Gaming API is an optional feature that can be turned on or off.